WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - aud - did:key of Notify Server authentication key
 - nfs - array of [Notify Notifications](./data-structures.md#notify-notification)
 - mre - true if there are more pages, false otherwise
+- mur - true if there are more unread notifications on following pages, false otherwise

 ```typescript
 {